ovh/cds/docs/content/manual/components/worker/key/install.md

 ### Options

 ```
       --env           display shell command for export $PKEY variable.
 See documentation.
       --env-git       display shell command for advanced usage with git.
 See documentation.
+      --file string   write key to destination file.
+See documentation.
   -h, --help          help for install
 ```

 ### SEE ALSO